sogartar/quirks/README.md

 The cost is 50% of the attack's fatigue + 2 per action point.
 Unlocks at level 7.
 This perk fills the same niche as the Refund Fatigue perk, but also requires some fatigue to be useful.
+* **Supple** - Gain a chance to have any attacker require two successful attack rolls in order to hit.
+The chance starts from 150 and is reduced by 100% of maximum hitpoints and 150% of penalty to maximum fatigue.
+Unlocks at level 7.
 * **Bank** - Unlocks the ability to bank action points to be used later.
 When used, banks 1 action point.
 Breaking the bank (cashing in) makes the action points available next turn.